-2. Unlike the Ectomorph, the Meso’s body structure will usually respond faster to training stimulation, extended or prolonged training sessions aren’t as necessary unless a week body part or other training deficiency is being brought up to par.
+2. Unlike the Ectomorph, the Meso’s body structure will usually respond faster to training stimulation, extended or prolonged training sessions aren’t as necessary unless a weak body part or other training deficiency is being brought up to par.

 3. As with any body type, protein (1 – 1.5 gr.), per pound of body weight is necessary.
 The Meso diet should consist of basic eating habits, but can often get away with a little higher fat in the daily diet.

 Endomorphs are usually strong and can typically build muscle with some hard work – but the Endomorph’s Achilles, is the ability to show it.
 This body typically carries a larger percentage of body fat.
 A strict annual diet, has to be adhered to when it comes to building and maintaining the ‘Beach Bod’.